Marriage of the Sea ceremony: Origins

 According to most authors, the ceremony first appeared around the year 1000, concurrent to the conquest of Dalmatia by the Venetians around 997 under the leadership of Doge Pietro II Orseolo.

 The event was definitively codified and fixed on Ascension Day in 1173 under the reign of Doge Sebastian Ziani.
 Its principle was confirmed in 1176 by Pope Alexander III who, during the truce in Venice, gave Doge Sebastiano Ziani a gold ring, saying to him: "Here, my son, Doge of Venice, this is the wedding ring of your marriage to the sea.
 From now on, we want you and your successors to marry her every year".
 The ceremony would be commemorated for more than six centuries until the entry of Napoleon's troops and the abdication of Doge Ludovico Manin during the fall of the Republic of Venice in 1797.

 The major symbolic importance of this Venetian ceremony is regularly underlined.
 According to Italian art historian Sergio Bettini, the event is "something deeper and more substantial [...] than a simple occasion of rest or jubilation or commemoration".
 Like the "great Roman and Byzantine ceremonies", it is "the periodic representation and incarnation of the myth of Venice in real life".
-The United Nations Educational, Scientific and Cultural Organization (UNSECO) evokes the ceremony as a "fundamental" rite for ancient Venice.
+The United Nations Educational, Scientific and Cultural Organization (UNESCO) evokes the ceremony as a "fundamental" rite for ancient Venice.